CHNS111 Elementary Chinese II

 - In this continuation of CHNS110, students continue to learn more basics of understanding, speaking, reading, and writing Chinese.
-Oral proficiency, correct pronunciation, listening comprehension, and grammatical accuracy are all stressed, as well as the cultural and historical backgrounds of the Chinese-speaking countries.
+Oral proficiency, correct pronunciation, listening comprehension, and grammatical accuracy are all stressed, as well as the cultural and historical backgrounds of Chinese-speaking countries.

 - VII.
 Required Course Content and Direction